-On this date in 2004, the Public Dedication of the National Underground Railroad Freedom Center (NURFC) occurred.
-The National Underground Railroad Freedom Center is a testimonial and tribute to freedom.
-It brings to life the significance and consequence of struggles for freedom worldwide and throughout history, including today's world.
+On this date in 2004, the National Underground Railroad Freedom Center (NURFC) was publicly dedicated.
+The Center is a testimonial and tribute to freedom.
+It brings to life the significance and consequences of struggles for freedom worldwide and throughout history, including today's world.

 The NURFC comprises three buildings that symbolize the cornerstones of freedom: courage, cooperation, and perseverance.
-The Freedom Center's curving architecture reflects the winding river and the often-changing paths to freedom.
+The Freedom Center's curving architecture reflects the winding river and the often-changing paths to freedom from American slavery.
 Housed in Cincinnati, its location on the Ohio River puts it at the crossroads of the Black freedom journey in America.

-As the home of the Freedom Center, it acts as a beacon of light once more during the day of dedication, activities, and events leading up to the evening's Dedication Ceremony.
+As the home of the Freedom Center, it will once more act as a beacon of light during the day of dedication, activities, and events leading up to the evening's Dedication Ceremony.

 Call 333-7500 or (877) 648-4838 toll-free for more information about the center.
 Call 333-7737 for a group tour.